DanBoothDev/micro_led_strip/README.md

 # MicroLedStrip

-A MicroPython app that allows an LED strip to be controlled via WiFi.
+A MicroPython app that allows a non-addressable LED strip to be controlled via WiFi.

 ## Uploading